egonelbre/egonelbre.com/content/blog/2018-03-23 a-tale-of-bfs-going-parallel.md

 This is something that the Go race-detector cannot detect.
 Although we access things atomically we still get a race condition.

-You might think, “so what… it probably won’t cause a panic.”
+You might think, “so what ... it probably won’t cause a panic.”
 Except, this thing can indeed cause a panic.
 Well, at least theoretically.

 ![](https://cdn-images-1.medium.com/max/800/1*wHOBjOigYKLP-MnWdEZhCA.png)